Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

 To get the running component context and its details, and to operate on the context:

 1. Get the context of the currently running component with `component_manager_get_component_context()`.
-Its parameters are the ID of the component from which the context is being obtained, and the handle (`component_context_h`) to the component context which is filled with the received context.
+Use the obtained component ID and `component_context_h` handle of the component with received context as the parameter.

    To get a component's context, the component must be running.
    ```
    component_context_h component_context = NULL;
    int ret = component_manager_get_component_context(`Your Component ID`, &component_context);
    ```
-   If the function returns `COMPONENT_MANAGER_ERROR_NONE`, it has executed correctly and the `component_context` variable now contains the handle to the defined component context.
+   If it executed correctly, the function returns `COMPONENT_MANAGER_ERROR_NONE` and `component_context` variable contains the handle to the defined component context.

 2. Operate on the context: